Skip to main content

 In a simple, synchronous system, these transitions happen in sequence, in a single process, with a shared database.
 If something fails, you roll back.
 The state is always consistent.

-In a distributed system where validation, authorisation, and settlement may involve different services, different databases, and external processors over network calls consistency is no longer guaranteed.
+In a distributed system — where validation, authorisation, and settlement involve different services, different databases, and external processors over network calls, consistency is no longer guaranteed.
 Each transition is a potential failure point.
 Each failure point is a potential inconsistency.

 The question is whether your architecture is designed to handle them correctly when it does.